Apply early. Supervisors can accept students on a first-come, first-served basis.

 Please note: Your research proposal is liable to be submitted to the Turnitin plagiarism detection system.

 We strongly recommend that you identify a potential supervisor and contact them directly.
-If you are not able to identify a supervisor, you must identify one of the six research areas.
+If you are not able to identify a supervisor, you must identify one of the six subject groups.

 You will need:

 - Contact details for two academic referees or two academic written references

 - Evidence of English-language competence (further information below)

 English Language Requirements

 You must demonstrate English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.

 We accept the following English language qualifications at the grades specified:

 - IELTS (International English Language Testing System): 7.0 (at least 6.0 in each section)